Studio Art (SART)

 SART 1139 Watercolor 3 Credits

 This course is an introduction to the methods, techniques and language of watercolor.
-In exploring the fundamentals of watercolor this course helps students develop their abilities to see and explore washes of color in relation to pictorial space and form.
-Value, composition, color, transparency, and wet into wet processes are explored.
+In exploring the fundamentals of watercolor this course guides students to develop their abilities to closely examine what they see, and explore color through transparency and layering of washes.
+Value, composition, color temperature, transparency, and wet into wet processes are explored.
 This course is designed to be open and accessible to all students.
-Previously SA 0139.

 SART 1140 Darkroom Photography 3 Credits